watson-developer-cloud/swift-sdk/Documentation/Quickstart.md

 <img src="./Quickstart-Images/BuildPhases.png" width="600">

 8) Add all of the frameworks you added to Xcode to the Copy Files Phase.
+Ensure you change the Destination to "Frameworks"

 <img src="./Quickstart-Images/AddedCopyFiles.png" width="600">